ichadw/ichadw/README.md

 ### Hi there 👋

-- :woman_technologist: I do javascript for a living
+- :woman_technologist: I code for living
 - live and based in :indonesia:
 - 🔭 I’m currently working at Ajaib